Finding The Most Comfortable Sandals for Walking

 The primary advantage of buying sandals made from synthetic materials is that the sandals dry out much faster than natural fibers like leather and cotton.
-This makes synthetics sandals a great choice if you will often be walking in the water.
+This makes synthetics sandals a great choice if you plan on walking in the water often.
 Having fast-drying sandals will help you be more comfortable while walking and reduce the risk of your feet chafing against the sandal.

 High-quality synthetic materials tend to have excellent durability.
 Most are abrasion-resistant, water-resistant, and hold their color for a long time.

 Various synthetic foams and gels are used for both the midsole and insole.
-However themes common synthetics are Ethylene-vinyl acetate (EVA) and Polyurethane.
+However, the most common synthetics are Ethylene-vinyl acetate (EVA) and Polyurethane.
 They both provide excellent cushioning that make walking sandals more comfortable to wear.

 |Pros of Synthetic Materials||Cons of Synthetic Materials|

 | || |

 Walking sandal design